SeanStaffiery/web-check/.github/README.md

 <img width="300" src="https://i.ibb.co/M5JSXbW/Screenshot-from-2023-08-26-12-12-43.png" align="right" />

 ###### Description
-Checks access to the URL using 10+ of the most popular privacy, malware and parental control blocking DNS servers.
+Checks access to the URL using 10+ of the most popular privacy, malware, and parental control blocking DNS servers.

 ###### Use Cases